paulgrigas/SmartPredictThenOptimize/README.md

 # SmartPredictThenOptimize
 Code for the paper ["Smart 'Predict, then Optimize'"](https://arxiv.org/abs/1710.08005) by Adam Elmachtoub and Paul Grigas.

+The code will run on Julia v1.5.0 and requires several packages as listed in the headers of various files.

 ## Overview

 The code is divided into several folders: